 - Society and Culture (2,559 people or 8.9%)

-In combination these three fields accounted for 9,329 people in total or 32.3% of the .
+In combination these three fields accounted for 9,329 people in total or32.3% of All industries.

-In comparison, the Accommodation and Food Services workforce within Coffs Harbour City employed 10.9% in Management and Commerce; 2.1% in Health; and 4.3% in Society and Culture.
+In comparison, the Accommodation and Food Services workforce in Coffs Harbour City employed 10.9% in Management and Commerce; 2.1% in Health and 4.3% in Society and Culture.

 The major differences between the fields of qualifications of the workforce in Coffs Harbour City and the Accommodation and Food Services workforce were: